We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

 Thankfully pork steaks can now be enjoyed year-round with this simple pan-seared pork steak recipe.

-My indoor pork steak quest actually began with pork chops fried in a cast iron skillet and it was a complete success.
+My indoor pork steak quest actually began with pork chops, which I fried in a cast iron skillet, and it was a complete success.

 I then dabbled in smothered pork steaks, cooking in an incredible gravy, a totally new way to enjoy pork steaks.

 And now, finally, I made my dream of pan-seared pork steaks come to life.

 Check out our favorite pork recipes